 To help you get a college education for (almost) free, I thought I would share these awesome resources with you.

-Last year alone I read more than I read during the 4.5 years it took me to get a degree, and probably more than I read getting my high school diploma too.
+In the years I've spent building my businesses, I've read more books than when I was working on getting a degree, and probably more than I read getting my high school diploma too.
 If you buy the books from my page, I'll also get an affiliate commission from Amazon.
 It doesn't cost you anything and helps me keep writing!

 Here are a few other helpful Amazon links: